nautobot/nautobot/nautobot/docs/models/extras/joblogentry.md

 # Job Log Entry

-As of Nautobot 1.2, log messages from jobs are now stored in the JobLogEntry model.
+As of Nautobot 1.2, log messages from jobs are now stored in as `JobLogEntry` objects.
 This allows more performant querying of log messages and even allows viewing of logs while the job is still running.

 Records of this type store the following data: